RRDesignHub/wev-dev-portfolio-design/README.md

 # Portfolio for Web Developer:

 This is the second landing page design during the course which is a portfolio website.
 This site is also from figma file.
+Responsive for small, medium and large device screen.

 ## Sections:
 ### Banner/ Hero.